ChayaLipshitz/NutriChef-AI/README.md

 Whether you're a health enthusiast, a curious cook, or someone interested in AI technology, NutriChef offers a unique blend of culinary creativity and cutting-edge AI, making it the perfect app to discover the future of intelligent meal planning.

+## Development and Examination

+The development of NutriChef was also aimed at testing the capabilities of GPT-4 and Claude in natural language programming.
+The results of this examination are noteworthy:

+- **Development Time**: The development process using Claude took half the time compared to GPT-4.
+- **Prompt Efficiency**: Claude required only a quarter of the number of prompts needed by GPT-4.
+- **Code Efficiency**: Despite the faster development time and fewer prompts with Claude, the efficiency of GPT-4's code exceeded that of Claude's code.

+These findings highlight the strengths and trade-offs between these two powerful NLP tools, providing valuable insights into their practical applications in software development.

 ## Getting Started

 To get started with NutriChef, follow these steps: